s1h2u3b4h5a6m7-ops/investorlens/CONTRACT.md

   without touching the live site.
 They are **not** part of the app, nothing imports them, and **session 2g deletes the folder**.
 Recorded here so the parachute reconciliation does not read them as orphans.
+- **The chapters layer ARRANGES; it never writes content (Session AB, 24 Jul 2026).** In story mode the company page renders all ten sections as one scroll, but every chapter body is produced by `sectionBody(c, i)` and every title by `SEC_TITLES[i]` — both in `js/company.js`, both unchanged.
+  **`js/story.js` must never read a company field directly** (`business_core`, `metrics`, `bull`, `bear`, `tech_geo_tags`, `moat_note`, `promoter_pct` …);
+  the harness asserts those names do not appear in the file.
+This is what makes a UI session incapable of altering a verified sentence: the layer that could change wording is never given the wording.
+The harness proves it positively too — it strips the one reveal class story.js adds and then demands each rendered chapter body match `sectionBody()` **byte for byte**.
+- **`.fade-item` starts at RENDER, not on entry — so story mode switches it off (Session AB).** `.fade-item{animation:fadeUp .45s ease forwards}` runs the moment markup exists.
+Under the old one-section-at-a-time canvas that was correct, because a section was only rendered when opened.
+In a single scroll all ten render at once, so the value chain and the factor tags finished animating long before the reader arrived. `body.story .fade-item{animation:none}` disables it inside the layer and the on-entry reveal (`.st-rv`/`.st-in`) drives them instead. **Outside `body.story` the original rule is untouched.** Any future render-time animation must be handled the same way.

 ## The parachute